The-Odd-Institute/Android-ViewPager-Kotlin/README.md

 ```

 And that's about that.
 You are ready to build and run now.
 Please keep in mind that the goal of this tutorial was to simplify the process.
 There are a lot more you can do.
 For instance, you probably won't have the views ready in your layout and you might want to create them dynamically.
-You can find the project in this GitHub link.

 Good luck and happy coding.